deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 `0xFFFFFE0000000000` has now changed to `0xFFFF800000000000`.
 The base of the PTEs has changed, it seems.

 This is due to page table randomization, a mitigation of Windows 10.
-Microsoft _definitely_ had the right idea to implement this mitigation, but it is not much of a use to be honest if the attacker already has an abitrary read primtive.
+Microsoft _definitely_ had the right idea to implement this mitigation, but it is not much of a use to be honest if the attacker already has an abitrary read primitive.

-An attacker needs an arbitrary read primtive in the first place to extract the contents of the PTE control bits by dereferencing the PTE of a given memory page.
+An attacker needs an arbitrary read primitive in the first place to extract the contents of the PTE control bits by dereferencing the PTE of a given memory page.

 If an attacker already has this ability, the adversary could just use the same primitive to read in `nt!MiGetPteAddress+0x13`, which, when dereferenced, contains the base of the PTEs.